Opens an external site in a new window

 14

-15 # generate optimised SVG
+15 # generate optimized SVG

 16 scour ${SVG_SOURCE} "${OUTPUT_DIR}"/icon.svg --enable-viewboxing --enable-id-stripping --enable-comment-stripping --shorten-ids --indent=none